-Large and established companies such as Eli Lilly, Roche, Novo Nordisk and Pfizer, among others, compete in the same market as our product candidates.
+Large and established companies such as Eli Lilly, Roche, Novo Nordisk, Pfizer, AstraZeneca, Amgen, Boehringer Ingelheim and Merck, among others, compete in the same market as our product candidates.
 These companies compete with us with their greater experience and resources to support their research and development efforts, conduct testing and clinical trials, obtain regulatory approvals to market products, manufacture such products on a broad scale and market approved products.
 These companies also compete with us by having significantly greater research and marketing capabilities than we do and may also have products that have been approved or are in late stages of development and have collaborative arrangements in our target markets with leading companies and research institutions.
-Established pharmaceutical companies may also invest heavily to accelerate discovery and development of novel compounds or to in-license novel compounds that could make the products that we develop obsolete.
-We also face competition from smaller companies who, like us, rely on investors to fund research and development and licensing opportunities from large and established pharmaceutical companies.
+Established pharmaceutical companies may also invest heavily to accelerate discovery and development of novel compounds or to inlicense novel compounds that could make the products that we develop obsolete.
+We also face competition from smaller companies who, like us, rely on investors to fund research and development and compete for co-development and licensing opportunities from large and established pharmaceutical companies.

-We face competition for pemvidutide, our dual GLP 1/glucagon dual agonist for the treatment of obesity and NASH.
-For obesity, we face competition from companies such as Novo Nordisk, whose GLP-1 agonist, brand named Wegovy, or compound name semaglutide, was approved in June 2021.
-Other companies with potentially competitive candidates in development, include Eli Lilly with GLP-1/glucose-dependent insulinotropic polypeptide receptor ("GIP") dual agonists, including Mounjaro, or compound name tirzepatide, currently approved for type 2 diabetes; Boehringer Ingelheim, Merck/Hanmi Pharmaceutical, AstraZeneca, Innovent Biologics/Eli Lilly, Carmot and D&D Pharma, with

-GLP-1/glucagon receptor dual agonists; Hanmi Pharmaceutical and Eli Lilly with GLP-1/glucagon/GIP triple agonists; Amgen with its GLP-1 agonist/GIP antagonist antibody; and Novo Nordisk with Amylin and Amylin-GLP-1 combination candidates.
-We face competition in NASH from companies such as Intercept Pharmaceuticals, which is developing a farnesoid X receptor ("FXR") agonist; Madrigal Pharmaceuticals, Terns, Aligos and Viking Therapeutics, which are developing orally administered, thyroid hormone receptor ("THR") $\beta$ -selective agonist; Akero Therapeutics, 89Bio, Novo Nordisk, Boston Pharmaceuticals and Roche, which are developing fibroblast growth factor 21 analogs; Novo Nordisk, which is developing a GLP-1 agonist; and, Inventiva, which is developing a pan-peroxisome proliferator-activated receptor ("PPAR") agonist and orally based GLP-1 agents that either deliver GLP-1 monoagonist activity either as a peptide (Novo Nordisk) or small molecule (Pfizer, Eli Lilly).
-In addition, many other small companies are developing other new technologies directed towards obesity or NASH.
-Finally, we face competition for HepTcell, our immunotherapeutic HBV product candidate, from companies such as GSK, Janssen, Vaccitech VBI Vaccines, all of which are developing a therapeutic vaccine against chronic HBV infection.
-In addition, many other companies are developing direct acting antivirals against HBV.
+We face competition for pemvidutide, our dual GLP-1/glucagon dual agonist for the treatment of obesity and MASH.
+For obesity, we face competition from companies such as Novo Nordisk, whose GLP-1 agonist, brand named Wegovy, or compound name semaglutide, was approved for weight loss in June 2021.
+Other companies with potentially competitive products or product candidates, include Eli Lilly with GLP-1/glucose-dependent insulinotropic polypeptide receptor ("GIP") dual agonists, including Zepbound, or compound name tirzepatide, approved for obesity in November 2023; Boehringer Ingelheim, AstraZeneca, Innovent Biologics/Eli Lilly, and Roche through its acquisition of Carmot and D&D Pharma, with GLP-1/glucagon receptor dual agonists; Hanmi Pharmaceutical and Eli Lilly with GLP-1/glucagon/GIP triple agonists; Amgen with its GLP-1 agonist/GIP antagonist antibody; and Novo Nordisk with Amylin and Amylin-GLP-1 combination candidates.
+Other companies have been developing oral candidates for the treatment of obesity with GLP-1 monoagonist or GLP-1/GIP dual receptor agonists including Pfizer, Lilly, Structure Therapeutics, AstraZeneca through its acquisition of Eccogene and Roche through its acquisition of Carmot.
+In addition, Novo Nordisk has an FDA-approved oral GLP-1 therapy, Rybelsus or compound name semaglutide.
+We face competition in MASH from companies such as Madrigal Pharmaceuticals, Terns, Aligos and Viking Therapeutics, which are developing orally administered, thyroid hormone receptor ("THR") β-selective agonist; Akero Therapeutics, 89Bio, Novo Nordisk and Boston Pharmaceuticals, which are developing fibroblast growth factor 21 ("FGF-21") analogs; Novo Nordisk, which is developing a GLP-1 agonist; Merck/Hanmi Pharmaceutical, which is developing a GLP-1/glucagon dual agonist, Eli Lilly, which is developing a GLP-1/GIP dual agonist, Inventiva, which is developing a pan-peroxisome proliferator-activated receptor ("PPAR") agonist; Sagimet which is developing a fatty acid synthetase inhibitor, HEC Pharma which is developing a GLP-1/FGF-21dual agonist; and Pfizer and Eli Lilly, which are developing small molecule GLP-1 agonists.
+In addition, many other small companies are developing other new technologies directed towards obesity or MASH.